10 sen note

 The 10 sen note (十銭紙幣) was a denomination of Japanese yen issued in four different series from 1872 to 1947 for use in commerce.
 Meiji Tsūhō notes are the first modern banknotes issued after Japanese officials studied western culture.
 There circulated alongside ten sen coins until their withdrawal in 1887.
-The other three series of ten sen notes issued are in some way tied to the impacts of World War I and World War II.
-Taishō fractional ten sen notes were issued as a response to a coin shortage that was caused by the first of these wars.
-They were eventually suspended in the early 1920s when things had settled down, and were later demonetized in 1948.
-The last two series of ten sen notes were issued by the Bank of Japan rather than the treasury.
-First series notes were issued as ten sen coins could no longer be produced, while the A series was released after the war in a futile attempt to curb inflation.
-These last two issues were demonetized at the end of 1953 when the Japanese government passed a law abolishing subsidiary notes in favor of the yen.
-Ten sen notes are now bought and sold as collectors items depending on condition.
+The subsequent series were influenced by World War I and World War II; fractional ten sen notes were issued due to a coin shortage caused by the first war.
+They were suspended in the early 1920s and later demonetized in 1948.
+The final two series were issued by the Bank of Japan, not the treasury.
+The initial series was released as ten sen coins could no longer be produced, and the 'A' series was introduced post-war to combat inflation.
+Both were demonetized by the end of 1953, following a law that favored the yen over subsidiary notes.
+Ten sen notes are now collected and traded based on their condition.